Philosophie-ch/philoAssets/README.md

 ## Example

-1. Create three subdomains:
+1. Create two subdomains:
     + `assets.mydomain.com`
     + `fb-assets.mydomain.com`
-    + `dialectica-assets.mydomain.com`

 2. Go through steps 1 to 6 as explained above.
 On step 7, in your own Nginx Proxy Manager, configure each subdomain to point to the respective service:
-    + `assets.mydomain.com` → `filebrowser`
+    + `assets.mydomain.com` → `nginx-static`
     + `fb-assets.mydomain.com` → `filebrowser`
-    + `dialectica-assets.mydomain.com` → `dialectica-server`

 3. You are now set.
-A way to use this stack is to use FileBrowser to upload files (as explained in step 8 above), and then you'll automatically get matching URLs for them in the other two services.
-For example, if you upload a file `my-file.pdf` in FileBrowser, it will be available in the internet as `assets.mydomain.com/my-file.pdf`.
-And if you use the `dialectica` folder and upload there `my-paper.pdf`, you'll get the working URL  `dialectica-assets.mydomain.com/my-paper.pdf`.
+Use FileBrowser to upload files (as explained in step 8 above), and then you'll automatically get matching URLs for them via the static server.
+For example, if you upload a file `my-file.pdf` in FileBrowser, it will be available on the internet as `assets.mydomain.com/my-file.pdf`.

 ## Maintenance